The Holy See has granted a plenary

 St. Joseph Parishes in our Diocese

-Make a pilgrimage to the sacred places named for St. Joseph in the Diocese of Wichita and receive plenary indulgences for yourself or your loved ones.
+Make a pilgrimage to the sacred places named for St. Joseph in the Diocese of Wichita and receive plenary indulgences for yourself or deceased loved ones.

 Click the link for more information on Pilgrimages & Plenary indulgences.